Donghae Expressway

 Donghae Expressway is an expressway in South Korea, connecting Busan to Sokcho.
-It is numbered 65 and it is planned to eventually extend all the way along the east coast to Haeundae, Busan.
-Its current length is 62.1 km, and It is part of the Asia Highway Route 6.
+It is numbered 65, and it is planned to eventually extend all the way along the east coast to Haeundae, Busan.
+Its current length is 62.1 km, and it is part of the Asia Highway Route 6.

-In 1966. the South Korean Government and IBRD investigated about Gangwon Province, and decided to construct a new Industrial road that connected Sokcho, Gangneung and Samcheok.
-In 1971, the Government decided to construct Gangneung–Mukho (Donghae City) Section.
+In 1966, the South Korean Government and IBRD investigated Gangwon Province and decided to construct a new industrial road connecting Sokcho, Gangneung, and Samcheok.
+In 1971, the Government decided to construct the Gangneung–Mukho (Donghae City) Section.
 This expressway was the seventh highway opened in South Korea.

 This expressway will connect with Wonsan-Geumgangsan Expressway (원산금강산고속도로) and Wonsan-Hamheung Expressway after Korean reunification.